epiverse-trace/cfr/README.md

 ### Overall severity of the 1976 Ebola outbreak

-This example shows how to use *cfr* to estimate the overall case fatality ratios from the 1976 Ebola outbreak ([Camacho et al.
+This example shows how to use *cfr* to estimate the overall case fatality risks from the 1976 Ebola outbreak ([Camacho et al.
 2014](#ref-camacho2014)).

 ``` r